 In March 2010, we were ready to start our adventure of a lifetime.
 We embarked on a journey with a mission, which was to create an initiative that would cultivate, celebrate and inspire future leaders in emerging countries.
 My passion lead us to interviewing pioneering women in countries within Africa for WisdomExchangeTv.com.
 The unsung heroines who were, and in many cases still are, suppressed; whose voices needed to be amplified.
 The uncelebrated mentors, for the future African women leaders.
 A bridge over the chasm needed to be built, from African young women seeking to learn, lead and succeed in life, business, and community to easy access to African women’s inspiration and wisdom.

 Our strategy was to create a website where we interviewed pioneering African women leaders who would inspire and educate future African women leaders - WisdomExchangeTV.com.

 After interviewing over seventy pioneering African women from seventeen countries, we were awe-inspiring.

-Each of these pioneers demonstrated perseverance, tenacity, belief, and unwavering dedication to uplift the life of others through their contributions to their community, country and continent.
+Each of these pioneers demonstrated perseverance, tenacity, belief, and unwavering dedication to uplift the lives of others through their contributions to their community, country and continent.
 Most of these women came from very humble beginnings, and yet they were rich in an ability to address a human rights violation or creating sustainable opportunities for fellow citizens all while creating a ripple effect.
 Their aspirations are realized because of their courage, their character, and their choice to serve society.